wp-plugins/wp-essentials/readme.txt

 **Video Shortcode**

-* Includes a simple shortcode for embedding any YouTube or Vimeo videos anywhere on your website.
+* Includes a simple shortcode for embedding any YouTube, Vimeo, or Facebook videos anywhere on your website.

 **The 'Cleanup' function:**